-COUR COURSE OUTCOMES Upon s Upon successful completion of the course, the student will be able to: Cognitive Level CO1 CO1 Knowledge on various concepts of a C language.
-CO2 Draw flowcharts and write algorithms.
-K3 CO3 Design and development of C problem solving skills.
-K3 CO4 Design and develop modular programming skills. К3 CO5 του JRSE CONTENT Exercise 1: 1.
+COURSE OUTCOMES Upon s Upon successful completion of the course, the student will be able to: Cognitive Level CO1 Knowledge on various concepts of a C language.
+K3 CO2 Draw flowcharts and write algorithms. К3 CO3 Design and development of C problem solving skills. К3 CO 4 Design and develop modular programming skills.
+K3 CO5 τοι JRSE CONTENT Exercise 1: 1.
 Write a C program to print a block F using hash (#), where the F has a 1. height of six characters and width of five and four characters.
-1. 5 2.
-Write a C program to compute the perimeter and area of a rectangle with aheight of 7 inches and width of 5 inches.
-3. Write a C program to display multiple variables.
+1. 2.
+Write a C program to compute the perimeter and area of a rectangle with aheight of 7 inches and width of 5 inches. e 3.
+Write a C program to display multiple variables.
 2. Exercise 2: 1.
 Write a C program to calculate the distance between the two points.
 2. Write a C program that accepts 4 integers p, q, r, s from the user where r ands are positive and p is even.
 If q is greater than r and s is greater than p and if the sum of r and s is greater than the sum of p and q print "Correct values", otherwise print "Wrong values".
 3. Exercise 3: 1.
 Write a C program to convert a string to a long integer.
 2. Write a program in C which is a Menu-Driven Program to compute the area of the various geometrical shape.
 3. Write a C program to calculate the factorial of a given number.
-4. Exercise 4: т.
-1. Write a program in C to display the n terms of even natural number and their sum.
-2. Write a program in C to display the n terms of harmonic series and their sum.
-1 $+ \frac{1}{2} + \frac{1}{3} + \frac{1}{4} + \frac{1}{5} \dots \frac{1}{n}$ terms.
+4. Exercise 4: 4.
+1. Write a program in C to display the n terms of even natural number and their sum. $+ 1/2 + 1/3 + 1/4 + 1/5 \dots 1/n$ terms.
 3. Write a C program to check whether a given number is an Armstrong number or not.
 5. Exercise 5: 1.
 Write a program in C to print all unique elements in an array.
 2. Write a program in C to separate odd and even integers in separate arrays.
 3. Write a program in C to sort elements of array in ascending order.
 6. Exercise 6: 1.
 Write a program in C for multiplication of two square Matrices.
 2. Write a program in C to find transpose of a given matrix.
-7. Exercise 7: 1.
-Write a program in C to search an element in a row wise and column wisesorted matrix.
+7. Exercise 7: /• 1 8 column wisesorted matrix.
 2. Write a program in C to print individual characters of string in reverse order.
-0 8.
-Exercise 8: 1.
+8. Exercise 8: 1.
 Write a program in C to compare two strings without using string library functions.
 2. Write a program in C to copy one string to another string.
 9. Exercise 9: 1.
 Write a C Program to Store Information Using Structures with DynamicallyMemory Allocation 2.
 Write a program in C to demonstrate how to handle the pointers in the program.
-10. Exercise 10: 1.
-Write a program in C to demonstrate the use of & (address of) and (value ataddress) operator.
-2. Write a program in C to add two numbers using pointers 11.
-Exercise 11: 11.
-1. Write a program in C to add numbers using call by reference.
+10. Exercise 10: 10.
+1. Write a program in C to demonstrate the use of & (address of) and (value ataddress) operator.
+4.0 2.
+Write a program in C to add two numbers using pointers 11.
+Exercise 11: 1.
+Write a program in C to add numbers using call by reference.
 2. Write a program in C to find the largest element using Dynamic MemoryAllocation.